Katekko/ekko_brick/README.md

 # Ekko Brick

-A brick to create a boirlerplate for clean architeture using less libraries.
+A brick to create boilerplate for clean architecture using fewer libraries.

 ## How to use 🚀